If you do not see a resource you need in the information below, our Immigration Coordinators will be happy to assist you.

 For complex questions or issues requiring more than 20 minutes, we advise scheduling an appointment directly with one of our Immigration Coordinators.

-Appointments: You may contact one of our Immigration Advisors directly to schedule an appointment:
+Appointments: You may contact the CIE main office or one of our Immigration Coordinator directly to schedule an appointment:

 Request CPT Authorization